Radial engine: Modern radials

 A number of companies continue to build radials today.
 Vedeneyev produces the M-14P radial of 360–450 hp as used on Yakovlev and Sukhoi aerobatic aircraft.
 The M-14P is also used by builders of homebuilt aircraft, such as the Culp Special, and Culp Sopwith Pup, Pitts S12 "Monster" and the Murphy "Moose".
-7-cylinder and 150 hp 9-cylinder engines are available from Australia's Rotec Aerosport.
+In Poland, WSK PZL Kalisz produces the Shvetsov ASh-62 engine.
+A version with direct injection has also been developed.
+110 hp 7-cylinder and 150 hp 9-cylinder engines are available from Australia's Rotec Aerosport.
 HCI Aviation offers the R180 5-cylinder (75 hp) and R220 7-cylinder (110 hp), available "ready to fly" and as a build-it-yourself kit.
 Verner Motor of the Czech Republic builds several radial engines ranging in power from 25 to 150 hp.
 Miniature radial engines for model airplanes are available from O. S. Engines, Saito Seisakusho of Japan, and Shijiazhuang of China, and Evolution (designed by Wolfgang Seidel of Germany, and made in India) and Technopower in the US.